Vultures grow wings!

 In the seventies, eighties and nineties, Percy Stewart had some close encounters with vultures at high altitude along the Spanish Border, but last year he was astonished to see thirteen of them circling low over the rooftops in the town where he used to live.

-'In a Spanish village I met someone who immediately became a good friend.
-He's a great wildlife photographer and on the hills facing his house there is a clearing where people place animal carcasses - road-kill, dead sheep and cattle from the farms and so on.
-He literally does feed the vultures!'
+'In a Spanish village ten days' walk away I met someone who immediately became a good friend.
+He's a great wildlife photographer and in the forest facing his house there is a clearing where people place animal carcasses - road-kill, dead sheep, cattle from the farms and so on.
+In the novel I have renamed him Alonso, but in real life he literally does feed the vultures!'

 Surprises

-In the book there are many other surprises, some of them rather dark, and all of them based on things which Percy Stewart really experienced, or very nearly did.
+In the book there are many other surprises, some of them rather dark, most of them written directly from real life.

 Jigsaw

-'Now that Feeding the vultures is almost complete, I am setting off on the motorbike to fit the final pieces in what has become a huge jigsaw-puzzle.
+'With Feeding the vultures almost complete, before the end of March I set off on the motorbike to fit the final pieces in what has become a huge jigsaw-puzzle.

-'Right up to putting the final pages to bed early this morning, threads which I had introduced three years ago were appearing on the page, and now I have found the ending which the triology needed all along, so that all of the journeys make sense in one huge and beautiful picture of life here in the Scottish Borders...which is all part of a wonderful network of life on our planet.'
+'Right up to putting the final pages to bed, threads which I had introduced three years ago were appearing on the page.
+Now I have found the ending which the triology needed all along, so that all of the journeys make sense in one huge, powerful picture of human life on a beautiful planet which we should cherish and defend rather than destroy in a mindless orgy of greed and instant thrills.'

 Full of joy

-'There is some tragedy in these three novels, some of it genuine and some fictional, but the overwhelming feeling is wonderfully positive and uplifting, full of joy....simply because the process of living and writing the stories every day has been exactly this.
-They have been a tonic for me, and people tell me that they have the same effect on readers who don't even know who I am.
+'There is some tragedy in these three novels, some of it genuine and some fictional, but the overwhelming feeling is wonderfully positive and uplifting, full of joy....simply because the process of living and writing the stories every day has been exactly this.'